 the NHS Camden Clinical Commissioning Group.
 A Young People’s Board has been involved

 in the design and delivery at every stage.

 Camden's Integrated Youth Support Service is committed to supporting young people with a range of disabilities in their transition to adulthood, working with them to reach and increase their fully potential so they can play a more active role in their local community and society.
 Find out more by reading or downloading our guide to disability youth projects below:

 Advice and information for all young people living in Camden

-This is where, if you are 16 to 24, you can ask about or discuss anything with
+If you are aged 16 to 24, this is where you can ask about or discuss anything with

 someone who will listen and help.
 Young people come to us with questions about welfare

-benefits and housing, education, money advice or personal problems.
+benefits and housing, education, money advice and personal problems.